MicroSectors Gold Miners 3x Leveraged ETN (NYSEARCA:GDXU) Shares Gap Up – Here’s Why

-MicroSectors Gold Miners 3x Leveraged ETN (NYSEARCA:GDXU – Get Free Report)’s share price gapped up before the market opened on Tuesday .
-The stock had previously closed at $71.51, but opened at $73.40.
-MicroSectors Gold Miners 3x Leveraged ETN shares last traded at $73.13, with a volume of 173,093 shares.
+MicroSectors Gold Miners 3x Leveraged ETN (NYSEARCA:GDXU – Get Free Report) shares gapped up prior to trading on Monday .
+The stock had previously closed at $76.13, but opened at $83.52.
+MicroSectors Gold Miners 3x Leveraged ETN shares last traded at $82.84, with a volume of 279,101 shares changing hands.

 The MicroSectors Gold Miners 3X Leveraged ETN (GDXU) is an exchange-traded fund that is based on the S-Network MicroSectors Gold Miners index.
 The fund provides 3x daily leveraged exposure to a market-cap weighted index comprised of two gold miners ETFs.
 GDXU was launched on Dec 7, 2020 and is issued by REX Microsectors.